jessieAnhNguyen/CSP-Solver/README.md

 3. Testing intruction: Press 1,2,3,4,5 to see the problem statement as well as the solution to each problem.
 If you wish to try another problem, press y.
 Else press n.

 ## II/ Contraint Satisfaction Problems description:
 This Project builds a general engine to solve different Constraint Satisfaction Problems.
-Read more about CSP in this Wikipedia link: https://en.wikipedia.org/wiki/Constraint_satisfaction
+Read more about CSP in this Wikipedia link: [Constraint Satisfaction Problems](https://en.wikipedia.org/wiki/Constraint_satisfaction)

 The problems used for the testing are described below:
 Citation: Russell & Norvig, Artificial Intelligence: A Modern Approach, 3rd ed.